Below, discover the four undeniable reasons why you are not broken – and why even if you do feel broken, it may not be such a bad thing after all.

 My hope is to help you reframe your relationship with the word “broken” itself, because the truth is, being broken isn’t actually such a bad thing after all.

 Reason #1: Because you are no longer the wide-eyed, innocent child you entered the world as (which is a good thing)

 When you were born onto this earth, you had no preconceived notions.
 You had no past experiences with which to compare your present.
 You had no prejudices.
 No biases.
 No hate.
 You had never experienced betrayal.
 Your heart had never spilled out of your chest and broken in shards around your bare feet.
 You had never felt embarrassment or shame.
 You didn’t know hurt.
 You didn’t know pain.

-When we say we are broken, it’s often because we’re comparing our present selves to the wide-eyed and innocent human beings we entered this world as.
+When we say we are broken, it’s often because we’re comparing our present selves to the wide-eyed, innocent human beings we entered this world as.
 We reflect upon this innocence as if it was somehow better.
-We dream of a utopia where everyone could live in that perfect, unblemished state for the entirety of their days.
+We dream of a utopia where we could live in that perfect, unblemished state for the entirety of our days.

 But that is not our reality.

 The reality is, as we grow up, we do experience hurt and pain.
 Our hearts break.
 Sometimes, our palms cling to our chests as we fall to our knees, and it feels like we no longer have a heart at all.

 Slowly, we learn that the people we love so much aren’t perfect, and we experience that first crushing encounter with disillusionment when our idols disappoint us for the first time.

 We give our heart to another human being, and they decide to return it, and when they do, it somehow looks and feels different than it did before.

 We learn that we’re not good at everything and there may even be some things that we’re very, very bad at.